 Main Hangar 4802 at Dryden Flight Research Center.
 NASA photo.

-Main Hangar 4802 at Dryden Flight Research Center.
-NASA photo. ->Hangar Capacities
+Main Hangar 4802 at Armstrong Flight Research Center.
+NASA photo.

 |Hangar/Bldg.||Sq.
 Feet||Availability||Point of Contact|

 |4820||19,680||As needed||Knut Roepel, (661) 276-3840|

 |4833||26,010||Space Shuttle-dependent||Tom Grindle, (661) 276-2710|

 |4840||52,675||365 days||Tom Grindle, (661) 276-2710|